Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 - A dict representation of any Custom Schema.

-The following formats of events are allowed to be sent to an EventGrid Namespace resource:
+The following formats of events are allowed to be sent to an EventGrid Namespace resource, when a namespace topic is specified:

 * A list of single instance of strongly typed CloudEvents.
 * A dict representation of a serialized CloudEvent object.

-Please have a look at the [samples](https://github.com/Azure/azure-sdk-for-python/tree/feature/eventgrid/sdk/eventgrid/azure-eventgrid/samples) for detailed examples.
+Please have a look at the [samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/eventgrid/azure-eventgrid/samples) for detailed examples.

 ## Event Grid on Kubernetes with Azure Arc